Your Virtual Green Tea House

 15-30mg per 100g

-Minerals (Ash Content) - Green tea contains 5-7% minerals (ash content).
-Inclduing kalium, calcium, phosphorus, manganese, zinc, and copper.
-Zinc and copper are necessary elements in the formation of antioxidants.
+Green tea contains 5-7% minerals (ash content).
+Major types of minerals are kalium, calcium, zinc, phosphorus, manganese, & copper.
+Zinc and copper are necessary elements to form antioxidants.

 Taste: